nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **3.5.3.2.
 Design Considerations**
 Aspect: Changing member information <br/>
-*Alternative 1(Current Choice): Member information is to be modified based on the member's full name.
+* Alternative 1(Current Choice): `Member` information is to be modified based on the member's full name.
-    *Pros: Easy to implement.
-Also, if the user knows the name of the target member, which is a likely case in actual practice, he can change the member's information quickly.
+    * Pros: Easy to implement.
+Also, if the user knows the name of the target `Member`, which is a likely case in actual practice, he can change the member's information quickly.
-    *Cons: Member name cannot be easily modified.
-If the user wants to change the name of the member, the user has to delete the target member, and add the member back using the new name.
+    * Cons: Member name cannot be easily modified.
+If the user wants to change the name of the `Member`, the user has to delete the target `Member`, and add the `Member` back using the new name.

-*Alternative 2: Member Information is to be modified based on the member's index in the list.
+* Alternative 2: `Member` Information is to be modified based on the member's index in the list.
-    *Pros: Member name can be easily modified.
+    * Pros: `Member` name can be easily modified.
-    *Cons: This feature is very dependent on the list member feature.
-The user will always need to call the `hr listMember` command to find out the index of the target member, before he can change the member's information.
+    * Cons: This feature is very dependent on the list `Member` feature.
+The user will always need to call the `hr listMember` command to find out the index of the target `Member`, before he can change the member's information.

 [Return to top](#CCA-manager-developer-guide)